Islam in Myanmar: Mandalay period

 The last Mughal Emperor Bahadur Shah II and his family members and some followers were exiled to Yangon, Myanmar.
 He died during his imprisonment in Yangon and was buried on 7 November 1862.
+In the year 1991, Bahadur Shah II's grave was restored and was honoured by local Burmese Muslims as a Muslim saint.

 During Thibaw Min's Third Anglo-Burmese War, one of the three army groups of the Burmese Army was led by the Akhbat Horse Cavalry Chief, Maha Min Htin Yar Zar.
 He was previously called U Chone and was the chief clerk of the Kala Pyo Army.
 He helped save the chief queen back to safety during the Myin Kun Myin Khone Taing revolt and was rewarded with the mayorship of the town of Pinle.
 Htin Yar Zar commanded 1,629 soldiers.
 Additionally, Captain Bo Min Htin Kyaw also commanded 350 Kindar Kala Pyo artillerymen, with four additional Muslim-led cannoneer regiments.